What kind of ‘magic’ makes the best cannabutter recipe?

-By filtering it out with water, you’ll end up with better tasting cannabis butter with less of a strong smell (without affecting the potency).
+By filtering it out with water, you’ll have better-tasting cannabis butter with less of a strong smell (without affecting the potency).

 5) Put your finished cannabutter in its own container for storage/use!

-Turn it upside down on a plate to help the bottom dry out and store in the freezer
+Turn it upside down on a plate to help the bottom dry out, and store it in the freezer.

-The resulting potency (more on that below) of your cannabutter is heavily influenced by the amount/strength of your starting cannabis.
+Your cannabutter’s resulting potency (more on that below) is heavily influenced by the amount/strength of your starting cannabis.
 Additionally, each people is affected by edibles differently.
 It’s highly recommended you start with less and build up to more.
-Edibles can take up to 2-3 hours to take effect, especially if eating them on a full stomach, so don’t eat any more during that time period because you think “it’s not working!”
+Edibles can take up to 2-3 hours to take effect, especially if eating them on a full stomach, so don’t eat any more during that time period because you think, “it’s not working!”
 To get the cannabis effects to come on more quickly, try to eat edibles on an empty stomach.
-However, that can give some people indigestion so listen to your body.
+However, that can give some people indigestion, so listen to your body.

 Weed butter Storage

-You can store cannabutter in the fridge for a week, but cannabutter can mold especially if it never really got a chance to totally dry out from the water.
+You can store cannabutter in the fridge for a week, but cannabutter can mold, especially if it never really got a chance to dry out from the water.
 Only leave it in the fridge if you plan to use it immediately.

 However, your cannabutter can go in the freezer and will be good for months without losing any potency!